-The Environmental Professional's report of findings and opinions shall conform to either the ASTM E 1527-05 or -13 Standard.
-The EP's "Conclusions" section, under either ASTM 1527-05 or -13, must follow exactly the prescribed language contained in the applicable Standard.
+The Environmental Professional's report of findings and opinions shall conform to the ASTM E 1527-13 Standard.
+The EP's "Conclusions" section, under ASTM 1527-13, must follow exactly the prescribed language contained in the applicable Standard.
 The consultant shall set forth a clearly written explanation of identified "data gaps," including historical "data failures" as defined by ASTM, shall opine on their effect upon the Environmental Professional's ability to identify RECs, and shall state if the Environmental Professional considers them to be "significant".

-The BER designation is allowed under ASTM 1527-05/13.
+The BER designation is allowed under ASTM 1527-13.
 However, this designation is generally unacceptable for MSHDA developments.
 The Authority requires a greater degree of certainty and professional judgment in the area of environmental contamination.
 Any report submitted with BERs will be closely scrutinized.
 MSHDA reserves the right to return any report with BERs included to the Environmental Professional for re-evaluation.